 Airborne Cleaning Agents.
 Every healthcare setting has developed cleaning procedures to prevent hospital infection and those incorporate surface wipe-downs with a variety of disinfectant liquids.
 Bleach is cheap and effective, and a standard for comparison.

 It’s tedious to wipe down every surface thoroughly enough to eliminate bacterial contamination.
 It seems attractive to simply saturate the air with some chemical that will kill the microbes.
 Most chemicals that are hell on bacteria are also hell on hospital equipment, beds, sheets and walls, so companies that have taken the vapor route rely largely on hydrogen peroxide, a chemical that is very reactive for infectious agents but which decomposes into two pretty harmless materials: water plus oxygen.
+Hydrogen peroxide is a common chemical with many household uses for sterilizing and deodorizing.

 One approach for sterilizing an area such as an empty hospital room is to squirt a weak solution of hydrogen peroxide and other disinfectants through a nozzle to produce a fog of submicron-sized droplets.
 If this fog is well dispersed through the room it can reach the “back side” of objects such as call buttons and TV remotes that the next patient is likely to touch.